akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 # Property Provisioning Module Guide

-You can use Property Provisioning module resources and data sources to create, deploy, activate, and manage properties, edge hostnames, and content provider (CP) codes.
+You can use the Property Provisioning module resources and data sources to create, deploy, activate, and manage properties, edge hostnames, and content provider (CP) codes.